 Although WordPress is my preferred platform, I’ll provide SEO and digital marketing consulting on any site built in any technology.
 I’ve looked at sites built in Adobe CQ, Magento, Joomla, as well as many sites built using an in house custom CMS (content management system).

+I’ve also looked at many WiX sites.
+WiX is a popular website builder that enables the non geek to build very nice looking websites.
 You can see the attraction; point and click, drag and drop, and presto you have a website!
 But what about SEO?

 When I look at a website I always check to see what Google has indexed of that site.
 You can use advanced search operators such as the

 site: command to get a peek at Google’s perspective of the site.
 If you have the site set up with Google Webmasters Tools, (now known as Google Search Console), you can get even more information.